-Trimming natural hair is an important step in a healthy hair regimen.
-After months of trying to do it on my own, I finally visited my stylist for a much-needed trim and blowout.
-I had a lot of growth, but my ends were so bad I had to cut at least 2-3 inches off.
-There are several factors in our everyday lives such as manipulation, weather and rubbing across certain material that leads up to needing a trim.
-Whether you do it on your own or leave it to the pros, below are five signs you need to trim your natural hair.
+Naturals know that trimming natural hair is an important step in a healthy hair care regimen.
+After months of trying to do it on my own, I finally visited Tamika from Wesley Styles for a much-needed trim and blowout.
+I had a lot of lengths, but my ends were so bad I had to cut at least 2-3 inches off.
+There are several factors in our everyday lives such as manipulation, weather, and rubbing across certain material that leads up to needing a trim.
+Your hair usually lets us know when it’s time to trim but if you have no clue what to look for here are signs you need to trim your natural hair

 Single Strand Knots

 Single strand knots are a process where the stands of your hair essentially tie around each other causing a knot.
-I love wash and go styles, but they often lead to a single strand or “fairy” knots.
-There is also the possibility of your hair becoming more difficult to detangle when washing.
-If you’re experiencing this, get those sheers or make an appointment with your stylist as soon as possible.
-To avoid single strand knots, wear stretched and protective styles.
+I love a quick wash and go, but they often lead to a single strand or “fairy” knots.
+If you notice that your hair is becoming more difficult to detangle when washing or styling, this can be one of the signs you need to trim your hair.
+Get a clean pair of hair shears or make an appointment with your stylist as soon as possible.
+To avoid single strand knots, seal your hair with an oil to keep the strands smooth, or wear stretched and protective styles.

 Lack of Volume

 Growing out a tapered cut or bob?
 Sometimes the back and sides of our hair grow at different paces.
-In order to get a uniform look during the grow-out phase, make an appointment with your stylist to get a nice shape.
+If you aren’t outgrowing a short style, uneven strands can also be a sign of breakage.
+In order to get a uniform look, make an appointment with your stylist to get a nice shape.

 You Can’t Remember Your Last Trim

-Just like scheduling appointments for the doctor and dentist, trimming natural hair should be a seasonal routine.
-I try my best to get a trim every six months and my stylist is encouraging me to visit every 6-8 weeks.
 If you can’t remember the last time you trimmed your hair, the time is NOW.
-Try to keep a journal or put a reminder in your calendar for trim schedules so you don’t forget.
+Try to keep a journal or put a reminder in your calendar to schedule out regular trims so you don’t forget.